markjprice/cs10dotnet6/docs/errata/errata.md

 # Print Book

+## Page 3 - Pros and cons of the .NET Interactive Notebooks extension

+The **.NET Interactive Notebooks** extension has been renamed to **Polyglot Notebooks**.
+It still retains its original identifier `ms-dotnettools.dotnet-interactive-vscode`.

+## Page 7 - Downloading and installing Visual Studio Code

+The **.NET Interactive Notebooks** extension has been renamed to **Polyglot Notebooks**.
+It still retains its original identifier `ms-dotnettools.dotnet-interactive-vscode`.

 ## Page 8 - Installing other extensions

 > Thanks to [ifduyue](https://github.com/ifduyue) for raising this [issue on 14 November 2021](https://github.com/markjprice/cs10dotnet6/issues/1).

 In the table of extensions, the identifier for **MSBuild project tools** should be `tintoy` not `tinytoy`.

+The **.NET Interactive Notebooks** extension has been renamed to **Polyglot Notebooks**.
+It still retains its original identifier `ms-dotnettools.dotnet-interactive-vscode`.

 ## Page 18 - Writing code using Visual Studio 2022